Philliec459/Pytorch-SSD-for-Marine-Objects-JP4.3/README.md

     -i /Users/craig/Documents/src/pytorch-ssd/data/open_images/train \
     -o /Users/craig/Documents/src/pytorch-ssd/data/open_images/sub-train-annotations-bbox.csv

-Still, the sub-train-annotations-bbox.csv had to be altered to conform to the true open_images format that was used in this repository.
-We performed the same steps for the test and validation sets too, again altering the xmp_to_csv2.py .csv output to conform to what pytorch-ssd requires.
+Still, the sub-train-annotations-bbox.csv had to be altered to conform to the true open_images format that was used in the example repository.
+We ran a similar script for the test and validation sets too, again altering the xmp_to_csv2.py .csv outputs to conform to the pytorch-ssd open_images requirements.

 ## data open_images subdirectories
-On the Jetson NX the full marine dataset should have the following structure:
+On the Jetson NX the full marine dataset should have the following structure in the home directory:

     ~/data/open_images/train/
 		   /test/
 		   /validate/

-Where under ~/data/open_images/ we have the following .csv files.
+Where under ~/data/open_images/... we have the following .csv files.

     sub-train-annotations-bbox.csv
     sub-test-annotations-bbox.csv
     sub-validation-annotations-bbox.csv
     class-description-bbox.csv

-The class-description-bbox.csv has all of the LabelNames and descriptions for all pytorch-ssd objects including our new /m/06nrc for boat and /m/0gxl3 for a buoy added to this list.
+The class-description-bbox.csv has all of the LabelNames and descriptions for all pytorch-ssd objects including our new /m/06nrc for boat and /m/0gxl3 for a buoy that was added to this list.

-We are unsure if the sub-validation-annotations-bbox.csv file is used, but to be consistent with the examples we did supply some images with corresponding .csv file as was used in the original example.
+We are unsure if the sub-validation-annotations-bbox.csv file is used, but to be consistent with the examples we did supply some images with the corresponding .csv file as was used in the original example.

-## Notes: The following cryptic scripts were used in the process
+## Notes: The following commands were used in our procession and are given here to be used as examples.

 ### VIDEO:
     #This is pretty fast in Object Detection and near real-time